genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 Next let's create a user.

 :::tip
-The following details will be your login details:
+These are your login details:

 - Username: JaneDee
 - Password: beONneON*74 (This is encrypted in the USER.csv file.)